CaliburnS3/CustomBoardMod/README.md

 Installation Guide:

-Download Sonic Riders X, extract it, and play it at least once.
+* Download Sonic Riders X, extract it, and play it at least once.
-Download and install MelonLoader v0.5.7.
+* Download and install MelonLoader v0.5.7.
-After installing MelonLoader on Sonic Riders X, there should now exist a "Mods" folder.
+* After installing MelonLoader on Sonic Riders X, there should now exist a "Mods" folder.
-Download resourcepack and place extracted folder in the "Mods" folder.
+* Download resourcepack and place extracted folder in the "Mods" folder.
-Put the CustomBoards.dll in the "Mods" folder.
+* Put the CustomBoards.dll in the "Mods" folder.
-If done correctly, you should have something like this Screenshot 2023-04-06 143616